asha23/arlo-framework/README.md

 ![Badge](https://img.shields.io/github/issues/asha23/wp-composer-base.svg)
 ![Badge](https://img.shields.io/github/forks/asha23/wp-composer-base.svg)

 This assumes prior knowledge of how to set up WordPress themes.
 Feel free to make improvements to this - Or drop me a comment if you have any issues.
+This framework is not considered to be Production ready at the moment.
+But should be OK in most circumstances.

-It can be considered Version 0.1 Alpha.
+It can be considered Version 0.2 Alpha.

 ## Basic installation instructions